lasantha-kumara/facebook-birthday-wishing-bot/README.md

 # To install all dependencies
 $ pip install -r requirements.txt

-# Create an env file
+# To create an env file
 $ touch .env

-# Open the env file
+# To open the env file
 $ open .env
 ```